 In its heyday, from the 1920s through the 1970s, the Deuce extended over several blocks from the Southern Pacific tracks to Van Buren, centered along Second Street.
-It's open to debate as to whether Second Street was the origin of the name, or if it was a shortened version of the Produce District, the warehouses and loading docks clustered along the railroad tracks, including middle-of-the-street spur lines that ran along Jackson and Madison.
-During Prohibition, the Deuce was also known for its speakeasies.
-Brothels and gambling could be found along the infamous Paris Alley, off Second Street between Jefferson and Washington.
+It's open to debate as to whether Second Street was the origin of the name.
+Or if it was a shortened version of the Produce District, the warehouses and loading docks clustered along the railroad tracks, including middle-of-the-street spur lines that ran along Jackson and Madison.
+Yet another interpretation: The area was Beat 2 of the Phoenix Police and the cops nicknamed it.

 It was a dense mix of single-story business buildings and two- to five-story single-room occupancy hotels, many dating back to territorial days.
 One could walk into this "bad part of town" by taking a few steps east of the Fox or south of St. Mary's.
 The small businesses there ran the gamut from bars, cafes, package-liquor shops, gospel missions and pawn shops to second-hand furniture outlets and an Army-Navy surplus store.
 Franco's America Bakery was at Fourth Street and Washington.
 It was next to a Western wear story with a lifesize horse standing on the overhang.
 The Matador Mexican restaurant was in the Deuce before it was relocated to its present location on Adams.
 A few houses survived as well.

 The most famous denizen of the Deuce was Ernesto Miranda, who worked off and on at United Produce.
 Miranda was arrested in 1963 for kidnapping and rape, and gave a confession without being read his rights.
 The conviction was thrown out by the Supreme Court and police agencies were forced to routinely "Mirandize" suspects.
 Still, Miranda himself was convicted in a second trial, where the tainted confession was not introduced, and served time.
 Released in 1972, he returned to the Deuce where he sold autographed Miranda warning cards and lived in an SRO.
 In 1976, he was fatally knifed at La Amapola bar, which as I recall (and Cal can correct me) was around Sixth Street and Madison.
 By that time I was working on the ambulance, but was off-duty that night; a crew from B-Shift transported Miranda to Good Samaritan Hospital where he was pronounced dead.

 Frenchy, who has made cameos in my short story "Bull" in Phoenix Noir and in South Phoenix Rules, was known in real life for his brutality and, even by Phoenix standards of the day, racism.
-Near Second and Jefferson, Frenchy — off-duty — parked in a red zone.
+Near Second and Jefferson, Frenchy — off-duty — ran a stop sign.
 The details of what happened next are disputed and probably lost to history.
 What is not in doubt: Frenchy fatally shot Star Johnson.
 Acquitted by an all-white jury, Frenchy met justice when Johnson's partner walked into police headquarters, on the first floor of the old City-County Building, and shot him to death.

-The Deuce was already contracting.
-Starting in the late 1960s, Phoenix got into the "urban renewal" disaster by tearing down several blocks of businesses and SROs to build the first building of the (old) convention center and Symphony Hall.
+The Deuce began contracting in the 1960s when Phoenix got into the "urban renewal" disaster by tearing down several blocks of businesses and SROs to build the first building of the (old) convention center and Symphony Hall.
 Phoenix Civic Plaza (they couldn't call it the Civic Center, because that was the library, art museum and "little theater" at McDowell and Central) was meant to revive a dying downtown.

 Phoenix leaders made no serious effort to address the problem of where the men would go as their flawed sanctuary was bulldozed.
 The death of the Deuce corresponded with the large-scale deinstitutionalization of the mentally ill from state hospitals.
 Community mental-health centers and shelters were discussed.
 But they never happened.
 So the lost souls of the Deuce migrated, hanging out in front of small businesses and retailers, driving away customers.
 It contributed to a death spiral of the once-vibrant central business district, essentially undoing any stimulative effect of the Civic Plaza.
 The street people slept on lawns in the neighborhoods near downtown and as far north as Willo.
 They took over the still-standing historic area between Seventh Avenue and the Capitol.

-The Civic Plaza was still a lonely outpost of modernist ugliness surrounded by the remains of skid row.
+The Civic Plaza was an outpost of modernist ugliness surrounded by the remains of skid row.
 Rent the Clint Eastwood movie, The Gauntlet, for a view from 1976-77.
 At the opening, he wanders out of a bar (Metsa's Cocktail Lounge, next to the Paris porn theater, with Lil's Convention Lounge out of sight to the west) in a seedy Deuce block directly south of Symphony Hall.
 That was what the Deuce looked like.
 (Then laugh as he drives south across the Seventh Street overpass, doubles back over Seventh Avenue to reach Symphony Hall again, which is cast in this really bad movie as Phoenix City Hall).

 The street people became obnoxious visitors to the Phoenix Art Museum and Phoenix Public Library, slept and defecated in Encanto Park.
 Even now, the shady parkway south of Van Buren and west of Ninth Avenue is officially closed, so the city can keep out the hobos and addicts without violating the severe restrictions placed on vagrancy laws.
 After I left, the city accelerated the tear-downs.
 Most of the remainder of the Deuce, and even replacements such as the bus depot and fire station, was obliterated for the basketball arena, Chase Field, Garage Mahal and the south building of the convention center.

 The Sun Mercantile Building, one of the last survivors of the produce district that anchored the Deuce.
 The raised doors nearest the photographer were placed to serve railroad cars on tracks that ran down Jackson Street.

 The east end of the Valley Center (for now called the Chase Tower, but I'm old school) parking garage is an example: a block of nothing.
-Marjerle's Sports Grill is in an authentic old Phoenix building.
+Marjerle's Sports Grill is in an authentic old Phoenix building going back to territorial days.
 In the '60s, it held retailers (the Handbag Hospital was one, as I recall) and was on the "good side" of Second.
 But you get a sense of the scale of the Deuce and many of the valuable buildings lost.
 Lost, too, is the convenient fabric of businesses that lined so many downtown streets; going from one to the next took a few steps.

 Most days, I think it would have been better to keep the Deuce and the vagrancy laws, add in social services there, rebuild an economy nearby for part-time work.
 Or, to be elitist, it's too bad the Deuce wasn't gentrified with its many historic buildings re-used.
 I don't have the answer.
 But the clean, bland, modern expanse of Second came at a cost.
 The ghosts still wander, the dry air carrying just a whiff of cheap whiskey and cigarettes.